YZ-social/Yz.social/README.md

 Additionally, the source code is available right here so that a mirror can be hosted by anywone.

 The cool thing about the implementation, though, is that all the mirrors share the same data through peer-to-peer connections.
-There is no central database to be brought down.
+There is no central database to be brought down. _FIXME: Current version does not work this way yet._

 ## Running a Mirror